vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-Thanesar, the Pāśupata Order and the
+## Thanesar, the Pāśupata Order and the Skandapurāṇa

-Skandapurāṇa∗

 Studies in the Skandapurāṇa IX